Composer to Composer

 MM: I agree.
 I founded a program, Luna Lab, for young female composers in their teens, on a similar premise.
 When I graduated from CFA I thought, “If this works out for me, I’m going to use my influence to make it easier for young women coming after me.”

 I had great teachers my whole career, like Martin Amlin [a professor of music and chair of the composition and theory department] and Richard Cornell [a professor of music, composition, and music theory] at CFA.
 Martin was the first person in my life to say that I might have a future in music.
 And I was like, “Alright, I’m in.
 I’m doing this.”

 VC: [Composer and conductor] Tania León.
 She’s this force of nature unto herself.
 I can’t tell you how often she’s reduced me to tears because of the conviction with which she’s dedicated herself to changing classical music to be more inclusive and celebratory of people and ideas that are different.
 This is an exciting time for women composers.
 This idea of helping one another is starting to manifest in such an impactful, grand-scale way.

 I’m curious, every composer has to begin their new works from seed material and I believe every composer has their own method of getting that.
 For me, it’s standing in the shower and just letting the water run.
 Do you have an unusual way of getting seed material?

-Coleman: After you wrote the piece, now comes the harder stuff.
+VC: After you wrote the piece, now comes the harder stuff.
 You can’t just let them go into the world, you have to nurture them.
-It’s so much work, but so exciting.
+It’s so much work but so exciting.